VetterJonathan/UncoveringReligiousBias/README.md

 - `.env.example`: A template for the environment variables necessary for API access.

+- `.gitattributes`: Specifies the files tracked by Git Large File Storage (LFS), including the large model file `model.safetensors`.
+This file ensures that large files are handled properly by Git LFS and not stored directly in the Git repository.

 - `Towards_Fair_Representaion_Uncovering_Biases_in_AIs_Represenation_of_Religion.pdf`: The full thesis document.

 ## Getting Started